News & Events

 It can sometimes be difficult to detect whether or not your child is being bullied, as not every child will react in the same way.
 In addition, such warning signs might not be immediately apparent, depending on the type of bullying, e.g. physical aggression, verbal taunting, cyber bullying.

 Often children who are experiencing bullying will refuse to discuss what is wrong with their parents, as well as being subject to unexpected mood swings, anxiety or crying.
 They may also be reluctant to get out bed or go to school, or could become fearful about going to school at all.

 Upon coming home from school, you might find that your child is missing possessions or has unexplained cuts or bruises.
 If they start to frequently come home hungry, or start to ask for more food or lunch money to take to school, it could potentially be a sign that their food is being taken from them.

-Parents and carers can help children tackle bullying at school, as parents talk openly and honestly with your kids and let them know you are concerned about their safety and wellbeing at school, walk/drive them to school and back in the first week of school if possible, let your children know that there is lot of help available for them, help them to build support network by organising play days with their classmates.
+Parents and carers can help children tackle bullying at school, as parents, talk openly and honestly with your kids and let them know you are concerned about their safety and wellbeing at school, walk/drive them to school and back in the first week of school if possible, let your children know that there is lots of help available for them, help them to build support networks by organising play days with their classmates.

-Online counselling is an option for parents and carers working full time and have the need for out of hours or weekend access to professional help or support.
-To find out more about Online counselling and face-to-face counselling you can call us on 1300 364 277.
+Relationships Australia NSW offer face to face counselling and online counselling for parents and carers working full time and have the need for out of hours or weekend access to professional help or support.
+To find out more about online counselling and face-to-face counselling you can call us on 1300 364 277.